peaz/minecraft_server_update_script/README.md

 A script to check and download the latest Minecraft server.jar.
-This script was developed and tested to work with macOS Catalina zsh 5.7.1 (x86_64-apple-darwin19.0) While not tested, this script should also work on a Linux box.
+This script was developed and tested to work with macOS Catalina zsh 5.7.1 (x86_64-apple-darwin19.0) While not tested, this script should also work Linux OS as well..

 Why this script?
 Why not this gets you the download in less than a minute vs needing to open the browser and look for the Minecraft Server download page, then download the server.jar and then moving it to the right directory.